MikeKSmith/-no_entry-DEPRECATED-rspeaksnonmem/README.md

 # rspeaksnonmem
-R package for working with and executing NONMEM control files, also integrating PsN
+R package for working with and executing NONMEM control files, also integrating PsN.

 ## Description